felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 ```

 There are two fundamental types of `View` components.
 The *UI (User Interface) components* that are often interactive, the [`android.widget`](https://developer.android.com/reference/android/widget/package-summary.html) package contains a list of most of the UI view classes available to us.
 The *container components*, they extend from a class called `ViewGroup`.
 They are primarily responsible for containing a group of views and determining where they are on screen.
 What do we mean by "containing a group of views?".
 We mean that a view will be nested inside the tag of another view, like the `LinearLayout` containing an `ImageView` and a `TextView` in the example above.<br>
-We also may note that layout views can be nested in one another, so you can nest a LinearLayout inside of a LinearLayout if you so choose.
+We also may note that layout views can be nested in one another, so we can nest a LinearLayout inside of a LinearLayout if we so choose.

 Views have *attributes* in XML which control the properties of the view.
 The properties are things like `textSize` and `padding`.
 Every view has a handful of properties associated with them, which can be found on their documentation pages.
 These properties can be set to different values.
 Properties determine the specifics of how a view looks and interacts.

 But, **how do we have access to these views from Java Activities**?<br>
 After we create our XML Layout you need to associate it with your activity.
 This is done in the `onCreate` method of the `Activity` using the method `setContentView`.
-You pass a reference to the layout file as `R.layout.name_of_layout`.
+We pass a reference to the layout file as `R.layout.name_of_layout`.
 For example, if our layout from the above example were named activity_main.xml this would look like:

 ``` java
 public class MainActivity extends AppCompatActivity {